Micromeryx: Characteristics

 This animal was very similar to the modern musk deer (Moschus moschiferus) of East Asia.
 However, Micromeryx (its name means "tiny ruminant") was much smaller: it perhaps reached 5 kilograms.
 Teeth were very similar to those of the extant Cephalophus but more primitive.
 Like in the present moschids, the males of these animals were equipped with long upper canines, protruding from the mouth when it was closed.
 The body was slender and short, while the legs were extremely elongated.

 Systematics

 Micromeryx was a primitive representative of the moschids, a group of primitive ruminants related to deer and cattle.
 They had a remarkable expansion during the Miocene and Pliocene and are currently represented by a few species, such as the aforementioned Moschus moschiferus.
+A somewhat similar animal was Hispanomeryx, which lived in about the same area as Micromeryx but went extinct during the Middle Miocene.

+Distribution

 Micromeryx probably originated in Western Asia and then spread to Europe and East Asia.
 Many fossils of this animal have been found in a vast geographical area ranging from Anatolia (Turkey) to Spain and China.

-A somewhat similar animal was Hispanomeryx, which lived in about the same area but went extinct during the middle Miocene.
+Palaeoecology

+Fruit was an important component of the diet of M. flourensianus, with frugivory in this species being supported by evidence from dental microwear, dental mesowear, Sr/Ca ratios, and δ13C and δ18O ratios, whereas the contemporary M.? eiselei was a leaf browser.
+M. flourensianus was preyed on by Proputorius sansaniensis, Taxodon sansaniensis, and Martes sansaniensis.